Restraining Orders | Gresham, Oregon

-If you have a firearms license and temporary order issues, you will be order to turn your firearms into the police.
-If a RO is issued against you, you must appear in court and fight it.
-Restraining order is a civil order with criminal penalties which is effective the moment you are served.
-A violation of a RO may result in a fine as well as possible incarceration.
+If you have a firearms license and temporary order issues, you will be ordered to turn your firearms into the police.
+If an RO is issued against you, you must appear in court and fight it.
+A restraining order is a civil order with criminal penalties which is effective the moment you are served.
+A violation of an RO may result in a fine as well as possible incarceration.

 Once a restraining order has been issued, it is important that the person listed as the abuser understands and complies with all of the order’s terms.
 For example, the order will state that the person cannot make contact with the petitioner.
 It is important that the abuse avoid or not make any contact with the petitioner what so ever.
 If the abuser makes any contact (even phone or in writing), he/she can be charged with violating the restraining order, which may result in immediate legal action.
 Additionally, violating a restraining order can greatly damage any other legal proceedings the person may be involved in, such as a divorce or child custody proceeding.

 If you have a restraining order issued to you and you wish to have the RO dismissed, it is important that you consult with an experienced attorney.
 An experienced lawyer can review the terms of your restraining order and advice you of its terms.
 Additionally, an attorney who is familiar with RO’s can inform you of your individual rights and provide you with the legal direction you need.